-This sentiment has become a popular internet meme.
-(Google it.)
-While it advocates for the importance of food in our lives, it also suggests that our surrounding environment is always interacting with us.
+Our surrounding environment is always interacting with us — it affects our diets too.
 The physical space where we cook can impact how we eat.
 If cabinets, counters and fridge shelves are cluttered, it will make healthy eating harder.

 It is easy to feel overwhelmed when making diet changes, but focusing on where most food preparation is done – the kitchen – will get you on the path to a more supportive environment.

 If it is not something supportive, it’s probably time to rearrange things.
 Put perishable produce at eye level.
 Don’t keep fruits and vegetables in refrigerator drawers if you can help it.
 Your sad forgotten cucumbers are more likely to grow unwanted fur if you keep them out of sight.